Aliases for AHSG Gene

 GeneCards Summary for AHSG Gene

 AHSG (Alpha-2-HS-Glycoprotein) is a Protein Coding gene.
-Diseases associated with AHSG include liver cirrhosis and uremia.
+Diseases associated with AHSG include epstein-barr virus hepatitis and testicular yolk sac tumor.
 Among its related pathways are Glucose / Energy Metabolism and Signaling by BMP.
 GO annotations related to this gene include cysteine-type endopeptidase inhibitor activity and kinase inhibitor activity.
 An important paralog of this gene is FETUB.

 UniProtKB/Swiss-Prot for AHSG Gene